ArchangeLillith/Slots-Project/README.md

       * Can save a portion of the board

 <!-- ALGORITHM NOTES -->
+## Algorithm Notes
 Keep in mind, what problems are we solving?

     function checkingForMatches(){
         * Checking to calculate matches
         * What symbols are matching?
         * Are the symbols in a winning position -Accounting for otters:
             (symbol == symbol ||
             symbol == otter)
         * How do we decide where to check?
         * If symbols match and are in position to score, what symbols are they (blacklist ruins in this as we have already checked that and we can store a variable from when we did saving where in the array they are and to ignore those)
         * Turn off mousedown events while the algorithm is running so no janky stuff can happen
         //!
-Ruins check - moved into its own algorithm
+Ruins check - moved into its own algorithm }
-}

     function scoringAlgorithm(){
         * Passed values from checking algorithm
         * Values include
             -Ruins items
             -Money
             -Stats
         * For ruins, state management for (none)/(avaliable)/(exhausted) -Different visuals and sounds for each state change
         * Money += (variable passed in from checking algorithm)
         * Stats can be passed straight into stats.js from the main loop as things are calculated -Example, [crows += variable passed in from scoring loop] before loop variable is added to the cumulative variable that will be added into global MONEY variable
     }

     function scoringForRuins(){
         *
     }

 <!-- SIDE GAME STUFF -->
 ## Side Game Stuff